 Introduction

 In the United States, research highlights a considerable demographic shift driven by snowballing cultural diversity, largely due to the rise in international migration (Sahamkhadam et al., 2023).
 The transformation presents both opportunities and challenges, particularly in healthcare.
 The cumulative diversity provides a need for a proficient nursing workforce which can provide culturally competent care to their clients.
 Rice and Harris (2021) postulate that cultural competence serves as an underpinning that empowers patients to feel contented with their clinician and continuously seek out critical care.
 While the patient population has become more diverse, the healthcare workforce has not kept pace with this growing heterogeneity, which can contribute to disparities in health outcomes (Marcelin et al., 2019).
-The psychiatric mental health care is still one of the most underutilized services within the continuum of care despite its purported catholicity.
+The psychiatric mental health care is still one of the most underutilized services within the continuum of care, despite its purported catholicity.
 Therefore, addressing these challenges is critical to ensuring the delivery of culturally competent and sensitive care, essential for meeting the needs of an increasingly diverse society (Stubbe, 2020).
 The delivery of culturally competent care is requisite to expedite access to culturally equitable care for the diverse patient cohorts (Fante-Coleman & Jackson-Best, 2020).

 Evidence indicate that cultural competency has become a critical prerequisite for mental health nurses catering to culturally divergent patient groups.
 As such, it is vitally important to train psychiatric mental health registered nurses to ascertain they provide culturally competent care (Raval et al., 2024).
 Cultural competence training enhances healthcare delivery processes and mitigate abysmal patient outcomes (Sahamkhadam et al., 2023).
 Patients seeking mental healthcare frequently occur at manifold stages of society such as systemic, provider-connected, and individual-linked barriers.
 Specifically, provider-akin barriers entail racism and discrimination from clinicians, the ineptitude to deliver culturally competent care and the paucity of organizational backing (Fante-Coleman & Jackson-Best, 2020).
 Nonetheless, a culturally competent psychiatric nursing workforce serve as enablers of cultural competence.